Ask a doctor about a prescription for BEACITA 60 mg HARD CAPSULES

 Taking Beacita with food, drinks, and alcohol

 Beacita should be used in conjunction with a low-calorie and low-fat diet.
 Try to start this diet before starting treatment.
-For information on how to set your calorie and fat goals, see Useful information, in section 6.
+For information on how to set your calorie and fat goals, see Additional Useful Informationin section 6.

-Beacita can be taken just before, during, or up to one hour after a meal.
+Beacita can be taken immediately before, during, or up to one hour after a meal.
 The capsule should be swallowed with water.
-This usually means a capsule with breakfast, another with lunch, and another with dinner.
-If you do not eat a meal or if the meal does not contain fat, do not take the capsule.
-Beacita does not work if the meal does not contain some fat.
+This usually means one capsule with breakfast, one with lunch, and one with dinner.
+Make sure your three main meals are balanced and low in calories and fat.

 If you take a meal with high fat content, do not take a higher dose than recommended.

-Taking a capsule with a meal that contains too much fat increases the likelihood of experiencing treatment-related diet effects (see section 4).
+Taking a capsule with a meal that contains too much fat increases the chances of suffering from diet-related treatment effects (see section 4).
 You should make every effort to avoid meals with high fat content while taking Beacita.

 Pregnancy and breastfeeding